Software Engineer, Altran UK

 It’s amazing to have a job where you get to build something that’s never been built before.
 As a software engineer, I do something new every day and learn something new every minute!
 I write scripts that have direct, real-world applications and it’s great to know that software I’ve worked on is being used by people all around the world.

-I work in the Intelligent Systems Expertise Centre (ISY EC) at Altran UK.
-At ISY EC, we specialize in developing high integrity, safety critical software for a variety of industries including rail, space, energy and aeronautics.
+I work in the High Integrity Software Expertise Centre of Capgemini Engineering where I specialize in developing high integrity, safety critical software for a variety of industries including rail, space, energy and aeronautics.
 Developing software that keeps people safe is very rewarding, but also very challenging.
 I never have a boring day at work!

-I’m currently on Altran’s graduate apprenticeship scheme which means I get to study for a software engineering qualification alongside my day-to-day work.
-I’m always being stretched and developing new skills that I never thought I’d have.
+I’m completed a graduate apprenticeship scheme when I joined Capgemini Engineering which means I got to study for a software engineering qualification alongside my day-to-day work.
+Since completing my apprenticeship, I’ve had opportunities to gain other qualifications in software engineering, so I’m always being stretched and developing new skills that I never thought I’d have.
 I’m also surrounded by incredible engineers and managers that make every day very enjoyable.
 I’m very fortunate to have a job that I love!

-I’m excited to join the WYPB and help to bring about a cultural shift in the STEM world.
+I hope to use my position on the WYPB to help bring about a cultural change in the STEM world.
 Throughout my life, I’ve been continually aware of the gender imbalance in STEM subjects and the wider world.

 I know that there are no obstacles on the path to a STEM career that women can’t overcome.
 I was so lucky to grow up surrounded by strong women who pushed me to do what I wanted to with my life, but I know that this isn’t the case for everyone.
 So instead of hoping that women are supported and growing up in encouraging cultures, I want to work hard and ensure that cultures in STEM classrooms and workplaces are permanently shifted so that I know that women are able to get into STEM.